 Exchanges And Wallets

 Kraken is one of the more popular exchanges and as of the writing of this article, it is currently the largest in Europe.
 It provides a good API to interact with Kraken's most common tasks programmatically, allowing applications to obtain market data, perform trades on behalf of users, and obtain an authenticated user's data such as account balances and past trades.

 CoinbaseTrack this API

 Coinbase is arguably the most popular cryptocurrency wallet, enabling people to easily buy and sell Bitcoin, Bitcoin cash, Ethereum, and Litecoin.
 The company has made significant investments into its API.
-[In fact, they recently hired a veteran of developer platforms from Facebook, Twitter and Greylock, Josh Ellman.]
-If you're a developer want to get involved in cryptocurrency trading, Coinbase should be on your shortlist of APIs to work with.
+If you're a developer that wants to get involved in cryptocurrency trading, Coinbase should be on your shortlist of APIs to work with.

 Blockchain.comTrack this API

-Blockhain.com is another popular and trusted cryptocurrency wallet involving a company that has made signficant investments into its API to perform common transactions programmatically.
+Blockhain.com is another popular and trusted cryptocurrency wallet involving a company that has made significant investments into its API to perform common transactions programmatically.

 Blockchain companies with APIs

 Ripple (see "Banking on Speed, Ripple Makes a Name For Itself Among Cryptocurrency Developers") is one of the more popular success stories in the world of blockchain.
 It provides a high-speed blockchain-based cryptocurrency technology called XRP on which banks can perform financial operations more efficiently.
 Ripple's developer program and associated API is fundamental to its ability to offer banks a way to build in their own XRP-driven apps.